datawire/ambassador-docs/docs/cloud/latest/config-analysis/reference/index.md

     cluster_name: us-east
 ```

-You can either manually append to your `.a8r.yaml` file if you know your
+You can either manually edit your `.a8r.yaml` file if you know your
 `cluster_id`, or you can visit the [configuration page in the Ambassador
-DCP](https://app.getambassador.io/cloud/settings/teams/gitops) to add additional
+Cloud](https://app.getambassador.io/cloud/settings/teams/gitops) to register additional
 clusters and manifest paths.

 ## Will the automated configuration analysis recursively search for files?

-Yes, if you configure a `manifest_path`, the Ambassador DCP will recursively
+Yes, if you configure a `manifest_path`, the automated configuration analysis will recursively
 search the entire directory structure to find Kubernetes yaml files.

 ## What if I have manifest files for different clusters in the same directory?